When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 Stress is a variable that can contribute to your chicken laying soft-shelled eggs.
 Stress can be due to the environment provided to them, bullying from others, too much stress, or overwhelming roosters.

-It is always good to keep an eye on your laying chickens to know if they are at peace and calm.
+It is always good to watch your laying chickens to know if they are at peace and calm.

 Illnesses